endzyme/marathon_client/README.md

 # Marathon

-Client gem for the Marathon scheduler
+Client gem for the Marathon scheduler>
+**NOTE: This is not actively being maintained by Mesosphere.**

 ## Installation